 Immediate Steps to Take if You Were a Victim to a Wildfire

-After a wildfire, the absolute priority is to ensure the safety of yourself and other family members.
+According to local first responders, after a wildfire, the absolute priority is to ensure the safety of yourself and other family members.
 If someone you know cannot be located then the next step is to contact authorities and notify them.
 Chances are that it will be days or weeks before you’re able to return home.
 Before doing so, make sure to check with authorities to make sure that it’s safe.

 When you go home, you’re going to find catastrophic levels of devastation.
 Maybe everything you own will be destroyed including your house or your land.
 Prior to going through this, it’s important to have some kind of safety net set up.
 Make sure you contact your insurance company or find legal representation to see if you’re eligible for a lawsuit.

 Most people believe that a lawsuit might be a waste of time, but the truth is that utility companies such as PG&E are being held liable for their negligence.
 There may be someone responsible for the fire that destroyed your life, knowing who they are and knowing if you have a legal case will give you direction, emotional support and the financial support you will need.

 Even if you do not have insurance, you may still have a case.
 You’ll need to contact legal and insurance companies when you get home anyways so it’s better to do it in advance.

 Legal Steps to Take in the Event of a Wildfire

 Despite the devastation, the legal steps to take in the event of a wildfire are simple:

 - Do not touch or attempt to repair any of the damage that has been done until the next steps are completed.

 - Contact your insurance company – they’ll provide you with further instructions on what to do.
 They will send an inspector to assess the damage and help you financially with the recovery process.
 If you touch or attempt to repair any of the fire damages, then you could potentially be jeopardizing your insurance money.